ClothoProxy/Clotho/README.md

 ### Roadmap
 - [ ] Potentially fallback to calling `sts get-caller-identity`
 - [ ] Add capabilities for web console access filtering
-- [ ] Add examples/binaries for more proxies, e.g. Envoy
+- [ ] Add examples/binaries for more proxies? - e.g. Envoy
 - [ ] Convert this list to issues